ibm-cloud-docs/openwhisk/prep.md

    ```
    {: codeblock}

-10. Create a web action called `seaborn` by using the custom Docker image you created that contains the required Python dependencies to run the a joint plot.
+10. Create a web action called `seaborn` by using the custom Docker image that you created that contains the required Python dependencies to run a joint plot.

    ```
    ibmcloud fn action create seaborn --docker <dockerhub_username>/<repo_name>:<tag_name> seaborn.py --web true